MaxvdKolk/govtk/README.md

 # GoVTK
 A Go package to write data to VTK XML files.

+*Note: still work in progress.
+Not all features are finished / implemented*

 The package supports a variety of VTK XML styles to be written, i.e. image data (.vti), rectilinear grids (.vtr), structured grids (.vts), and unstructured grids (*.vtu).
 Each format allows to write the XML using ascii, base64, or binary encoding.
 The